thomasjbradley/markbot/README.md

 ## Use cases

 Students will fork assignment repositories from GitHub, make their changes, and drop it into Markbot.
-Markbot will run a battery of tests on the code and report back with the results, allowing the finalized work to be submitted to the Canvas LMS.
+Markbot will run a battery of tests on the code and report back with the results, allowing the finalized work to be submitted & graded.

 This is great for code assignments that are pass/fail—I use it in my courses.
-If they pass the tests then the system automatically sets their grade to complete in Canvas.
+If they pass the tests then the system automatically sets their grade to complete.

 It also works for non-pass/fail assignments but the grade submission component will only assign 1 point to their assignment—which I think makes sense because, I as the teacher, would then go in and do a complete assessment of their work.